The Science Behind Practice and Rest

 Active vs. Passive Rest: What Works Best?

 Rest doesn't mean lying still for hours.
-Different types of rest serve different purposes:
+Different types of rest serve different purposes, and a smart routine mixes them to address both physical and mental fatigue.

-Incorporate a mix of all three into your day.
+Incorporate a mix of all these into your day.
 For example, after a heavy practice session, a 10-minute active rest walk followed by a 20-minute passive rest nap can be far more effective than two hours of unbroken practice.
+And on days where you feel psychologically burned out, a full day away from the horn might be exactly what you need.

 Common Pitfalls and How to Avoid Them